Kamelahm/ICM-and-Control-for-Linear-and-Nonlinear-Systems/README.md

 # Simulation package for "Information-Conformant System Modeling and Control"

-Replacement simulation section addressing the reviewer requests.
 Every experiment is a standalone script; all figures are IEEE single/double column PDFs and all tables are emitted both as CSV and as ready-to-`\input` LaTeX.

 ```bash